zerospiel/docs/docs/admin/access/credentials/credentials-propagation.md

 <!-- TODO show an example of the AccessManagement object. -->

-The KCM controller copies the specified `Credential` objects from the `system` namespace to the target namespaces based on the `accessRules` in the `AccessManagement` spec.
+The KCM controller copies the specified `Credential` objects from the `system` (defaults to `kcm-system`) namespace to the target namespaces based on the `accessRules` in the `AccessManagement` spec.

+> NOTE:
+> Starting from v1.5.0 KCM controller also copies all the cluster identity resources and all the referenced
+> identity objects across namespaces.
+Follow [Cluster Identity Distribution System](cluster-identity-distribution.md)
+> for details.

 > INFO:
 > Access rules can also include `Cluster` and `Service` Template Chains (`ClusterTemplateChain` objects and